squirrel-prover/squirrel-prover/documentation/sphinx/source/tutorial.rst

    channel cR.

-We then define a first process of a protocol, which may correspond to multiple identies, and thus depend on some index variable `i`.
+We then define the first process for the tags, which may correspond to multiple identies, and thus depend on some index variable `i`.

 .. squirreltop::  in